When was Andrew Jackson born?

-The war continued, and would not see its end until after the American victory at the Battle New Orleans in January of 1815.
-After the war’s conclusion, Jackson was declared a war hero and came to be known by the nickname “Old Hickory” due to his ambition and willingness to fight alongside his men.
+The war continued and would not see its end until after the American victory at the Battle of New Orleans in January of 1815.
+After the war’s conclusion, Jackson was declared a war hero and became known by the nickname “Old Hickory” due to his ambition and willingness to fight alongside his men.

 First Seminole War

 Jackson was put back into active military service during the First Seminole War in 1817 and ordered his soldiers to invade then Spanish-occupied Florida.
-Despite the fact that he had received no instructions to initiate such an attack, he was able to successfully capture St. Mark’s and Pensacola.
+Although he had received no instructions to initiate such an attack, he successfully captured St. Mark’s and Pensacola.

 This action sparked a strong reaction from Spain, and although many within the United States government called for him to be punished, Secretary of State John Quincy Adams defended him from such criticism.